Employer of Record

 Expatriate Employment Procedures

-Prior to engaging a foreign employee, employers in Oman are required to secure labor clearance from the Ministry of Manpower (MOM), authorizing the hiring of an expatriate for the specified position.
+Prior to engaging a foreign employee, employers in Oman are required to secure labour clearance from the Ministry of Labour, authorizing the hiring of an expatriate for the specified position.
 Subsequently, the employer must procure an employment visa through the immigration department at the Royal Oman Police.
-Upon the expatriate’s arrival in Oman, the individual must acquire a residence permit, also issued by the Royal Oman Police.
+Upon the expatriate’s arrival in Oman, the individual must obtain a residence card from the Royal Oman Police within the prescribed period.
 It is essential to note that expatriates are exclusively allowed to work for the employer who has obtained the requisite clearances and visas.

 Immigration

-All international visitors to Oman, excluding Gulf Cooperation Council Nationals, are required to obtain visas for the duration of their stay.
-These visas can be acquired through an Omani sponsor from the Immigration Department of the Royal Oman Police.
-Travelers are advised to verify visa requirements with their nearest Omani embassy or airline.
+All international visitors to Oman, excluding Gulf Cooperation Council nationals and other exempt categories, are generally required to obtain the appropriate visa for the duration of their stay.
+These visas can be acquired through the relevant Royal Oman Police channels and the employer sponsor where sponsorship is required.
 To secure a visa, passengers must possess a passport valid for more than six months.
-Various entry visas are issued for visits to the Sultanate, including residence visas (investor, joining, family joining), visit visas (trade mission, job contracting, family and friends visit, official visit, artiste groups, express business), tourist visas, transit visas (via airports, via sea, and truck drivers visa), and work visas (with companies and servant visas).
-Additionally, road permits are issued for travel to neighboring Gulf States by road.
+Various entry visas are issued for visits to the Sultanate, including residence visas, visit visas, tourist visas, transit visas, and work visas.

 Conclusion